sun1l/dotfiles-generator/README.md

 ### Overwriting

-If any of the dotfile already exist, `dotfiles-generator` will not overwrite it.
+If any of the dotfile already exist, `dotfiles-generator` will not overwrite by default.
 To force overwrite, you need to pass `--overwrite`.
 For e.g.

 ```bash
 dotfiles-generator .gitignore .editorconfig --overwrite
 ```

 <a id="available-dotfiles"></a>
 ## Available dotfiles
 ```bash
 .gitignore
 .editorconfig